Licensed under a 3-clause BSD style license - see LICENSE.rst

 """

-This module provides functions for measuring non-parametric morphologies
+Tools for measuring non-parametric morphologies of sources.

 """